What is Faire Wholesale? How It Works, Fees & Whether It's Worth It (2026)

 Faire is a wholesale marketplace that connects independent “brands” (sellers) to independent boutiques (buyers).

-Faire has spent a lot of time and money in attracting wholesale retailers to the platform, including offering 60-day payment terms and free returns on opening orders to make it as “risk free” as possible.
+Faire has spent a lot of time and money attracting wholesale retailers to the platform, including offering 60-day payment terms and free returns on opening orders to make it as risk-free as possible for buyers.
 In a similar vein to Etsy, they have created a ready audience looking to purchase your products that you can take advantage of.

 Understanding Faire’s Commission Structure

-So how does it work?
+So how does payment work?
 When a customer orders from you on Faire, they pay Faire first and then Faire pays you.
-This may sound like a risk, but Faire offers payment protection for all orders: if a customer doesn’t receive their order or is not happy with it, Faire will refund the customer and you will still get paid.
+Faire offers payment protection for all orders: if a customer doesn’t receive their order or is not happy with it, Faire will refund the customer and you will still get paid.

 Faire Backorders